KennethScott/PrettierX64/README.md

 2. Prettier version for embedded usage:
     * If your solution does not have a local version of Prettier installed via npm, the extension will attempt to download and use the version noted here.
     * Extension will download a requested version once and reuse that now embedded Prettier install until the setting requests another version.
-    * If the version declared cannot be found via npm, the extension will revert to 3.7.3.
+    * If the version declared cannot be found via npm, the installation will fail.
+Check the output window for errors.

 #### Can it use my bundled version of Prettier?
 Yes, the plugin will search for a locally (relative to the open file) installed Prettier version before falling back to its own version.